-The district offers several community events each year, including our Old Fashioned July 4th Celebration and Pet Parade and the new community favorite, Day of Play.
+The district offers several community events each year including our Old Fashioned July 4th Festival and Pet Parade and the new community favorite, Discover Nature Day.

 Old Fashioned July 4th Festival & Pet Parade: